 It is the responsibility of all Kidney Care UK Managers to ensure delivery of this policy and to promote it in all aspects of their work, to hold themselves and others to account and to help create a safe environment for all.

-All concerns about safeguarding issues must be reported to the immediate line manager and the Kidney Care UK DSO within 24 hours.
+All concerns about safeguarding issues must be reported to the immediate line manager and a Kidney Care UK DSP within 24 hours (or the DSA if the DSL is unavailable).
 Reporting of safeguarding issues relating to Patient Support and Advocacy work will normally go back to the responsible health care team for the individual.
 Where appropriate and depending on the type of issue identified, the appropriate organisations will be notified.
 These may include, but are not limited to the following:

 - Care Quality Commission – care